dotnet/docs/docs/framework/tools/al-exe-assembly-linker.md

 > [!NOTE]
 > Starting with Visual Studio 2008, both the C# and Visual Basic compilers automatically embed a Win32 manifest into the assembly.
 For more information, see [-win32manifest (C# Compiler Options)](../../csharp/language-reference/compiler-options/win32manifest-compiler-option.md).

 This tool is automatically installed with Visual Studio.
-To run the tool, use [Developer Command Prompt for Visual Studio](developer-command-prompt-for-vs.md).
+To run the tool, use a [command-line shell for developers](developer-command-prompt-for-vs.md)).

 At the command prompt, type the following: